pydata/xarray/doc/user-guide/dask.rst

    :align: right
    :alt: A Dask array

 Dask divides arrays into smaller parts called chunks.
 These chunks are small, manageable pieces of the larger dataset, that Dask is able to process in parallel (see the `Dask Array docs on chunks <https://docs.dask.org/en/stable/array-chunks.html?utm_source=xarray-docs>`_).
+Commonly chunks are set when reading data, but you can also set the chunksize manually at any point in your workflow using :py:meth:`Dataset.chunk` and :py:meth:`DataArray.chunk`.
+See :ref:`dask.chunks` for more.

 Xarray operations on Dask-backed arrays are lazy.
 This means computations are not executed immediately, but are instead queued up as tasks in a Dask graph.

-When a result is requested (e.g., for plotting, saving, or explicitly computing), Dask executes the task graph.
+When a result is requested (e.g., for plotting, writing to disk, or explicitly computing), Dask executes the task graph.
 The computations are carried out in parallel, with each chunk being processed independently.
 This parallel execution is key to handling large datasets efficiently.

 Nearly all Xarray methods have been extended to work automatically with Dask Arrays.
 This includes things like indexing, concatenating, rechunking, grouped operations, etc. Common operations are covered in more detail in each of the sections below.